kaisenlinux/python3-cpuinfo/README.md

 Py-cpuinfo gets CPU info with pure Python.
 Py-cpuinfo should work without any extra programs or libraries, beyond what your OS provides.
 It does not require any compilation(C/C++, assembly, et cetera) to use.
-It works with Python 2 and 3.
+It works with Python 3.

 Example